File-Maker/FileAtlas/README.md

 - Duplicate-file marking based on matching file contents.
 - Dark, light, and native theme selection shared across FileAtlas apps.
 - FileAtlas Base uses FAFS catalog data when available and teaches FAFS when it scans unmapped folders.
+- Base commits unacknowledged learning to a bounded local FAStore spool, then removes each record only after FAFS acknowledges the atomic batch.
+- Base keeps a bounded encrypted last-known view cache so a brief FAFS restart does not blank a known treemap or force a redundant rescan.
 - Last-known folder sizes render immediately while FAFS reconciles in the background.
 - User-opened folders and priority paths jump ahead of background cataloging.
 - NTFS volumes use saved journal cursors for incremental restart catch-up when the change journal remains continuous; complete recrawls are reserved for missing or invalid baselines.